How rate hikes affect the mortgage stress test & home affordability

-Today we sat down and chatted with Serge, Mortgage Development Manager, and had him answer some of the most commonly asked questions we’re seeing in the mortgage industry this month.
+Today we sat down and chatted with Serge, Broker Operations Director, and had him answer some of the most commonly asked questions we’re seeing in the mortgage industry this month.
 Read on, and let us help you worry a little less!

 We’re seeing the early signals of a cooling market, where home prices are finally falling; however, interest rates are now high – Is there a scenario where the potential buyer can win out?